 COVID-19 – What Cancer Patients Need to Know

 Elize Joubert, CANSA Chief Executive Officer says, “Cancer patients and survivors are among those at higher risk of serious illness from an infection because their immune systems are often weakened.
 It’s important that we educate on what can be done to lower their risk for the virus, and on what to do if they should contract it.
-We also want them to know that they are not alone, despite the imminent 21-day lockdown (27 March to 16 April 2020) announced by President Cyril Ramaphosa on 23 March.”
+We also want them to know that they are not alone, despite the lockdown announced by President Cyril Ramaphosa.”

 “CANSA staff and volunteers will also continue to support patients online through our website, social media support groups and platforms during the lockdown period.
 We appeal to those who are in a position to enable our continued support of cancer survivors and patients through online donations, to do so, ” appealed Joubert. #CANSAcares